 Continuing Studies reserves the right to cancel or alter the fees, schedule, or staffing of courses when circumstances warrant.
 If a cancellation or change is necessary, students will be notified prior to the first class, and students enrolled in cancelled courses will have the option of taking another class or receiving a full refund.

 Note: Courses with low enrollment may be cancelled a week or more prior to the start date, thus early registration is encouraged.

 Students enrolled in Children's Workshops in Art and Creativity are expected to attend all classes at the scheduled time.
 However, we understand that circumstances may warrant absences, tardiness, or early dismissal.
-Please coordinate scheduling with your child's instructor or Continuing Studies staff at 312.629.6170 or email@example.com.
+Please coordinate scheduling with your child's instructor, call or text the Continuing Studies Youth Programs cell phone at 312.502.3537, or email@example.com.
 Instructors are unable to provide extensive make-up plans or meet outside of regularly scheduled class times.

 Parents may visit classes for the first and last ten minutes of class if necessary.
 We also encourage parents to meet instructors at check-?in and ask any follow up questions at pick-up or via email.

 CW Multi-Arts Camps will host a final exhibition on the last day of camp at 12:30 p.m. for both the AM and PM campers.
 Please plan on joining us- family and friends encouraged to attend!
 NOTE: any changes, updates, and/or final details regarding the final exhibition are covered in the parent orientation and sent near the end of the session via flyer/email.